smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 1. If serializing the output of an operation, set the status code of the response to the ``code`` property of the :ref:`http-trait`.
-2. If serializing an error and the the :ref:`httpError-trait` is present, set the status code of the response to its value.
+2. If serializing an error and the :ref:`httpError-trait` is present, set the status code of the response to its value.
 Otherwise, set the status code to 400 if the error trait is "client" or to 500 if the error trait is "server".